Sign up for our free newsletter.

 Successful attorneys (my standard: one who has a great practice and still has a great life) understand the need to look beyond “costs” to “benefits” that can increase profitability and improve everyone’s well-being.
 For instance, in a rising market, successful attorneys never hesitate to hire a skilled (expensive) paralegal because they know a good paralegal will be a profit center — they can and should bill about three times their salary.
 Successful attorneys never hesitate to make a “capital investment” in people or technology because the goal is a long-term payoff of happier clients and better, more expedited work.
 And they never stop the quest for a better market focus and a better client base.

 They don’t get stuck in “Well, that’s what we do.”

 Did you get that?
 Capital investment.
 It means cost now, return later.
 It’s the difference between a “practice” and a “legal business.”
 Truly successful firms understand that to deliver the best legal services, to develop the best reputation and establish the best client base, they must have a foundation of great business practices.

 “Practice” and “business” are not antithetical.
 They’re complementary.
 Collaborative.
 Cumulative.

 For the past 25 years, I’ve been deeply invested in showing lawyers how to create better practices and lower their levels of pain and frustration.
-In the following months, I’ll share the detailed advice on how to implement those six steps for success.
+I share the detailed advice on how to implement those six steps for success, here.